openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 Thanks to SMB, it can basically be sufficient for low-carb meals to inform the system of the planned amount of carbohydrate and leave the rest to AAPS.
 However, this may lead to higher postprandial peaks because pre-bolusing isn’t possible.
 Or you give, if necessary with pre-bolusing, a **start bolus**, which **only partly** covers the carbohydrates (e.g. 2/3 of the estimated amount) and let SMB fill up the rest.

-The SMB feature contains some security mechanisms:
+The SMB feature contains some safety mechanisms:

 1. The largest single SMB dose can only be the smallest value off: